stav/stav.github.gen/content/post/ubuntu-1604.md

-- the installer had some bug that wouldn't let me partition my drive volumes so I couldn't remove WIndows and join all my empty space and I had to stick with what I had before.
+- the installer had some bug that wouldn't let me partition my drive volumes so I couldn't remove WIndows and join all my empty space and I had to stick with the partitioning I had prior.

 Note: You are going to have to backup your current files to another partition like I did or you could use an external drive or USB stick.
 I keep my bash